Nokia Photo Browser is an experimental photo browser that makes your viewing experience quick and fun: - Pleasing visual effects

 Design

-Chromatic Tuner for S60 3rd edition devicesChromatic Tuner is an application for musical instrument tuning.
+Chromatic Tuner is an application for musical instrument tuning.

-mobiEXPLORE Italia is a multimedia travel guide for mobile phones and devicesmobiEXPLORE Italia is a free mobile travel guide of Italy.
-This trip advisor features rich and up to date content displayed through user-friendly and visually appealing interface - this makes mobiEXPLORE Italia very useful to tourists visiting Italy as well as Italians.
+mobiEXPLORE Italia is a free mobile travel guide of Italy.
+This trip advisor features rich and up to date content displayed through user-friendly and visually appealing interface - this makes mobiEXPLORE Italia very useful to tourists visiting Italy as well as Italians. mobiEXPLORE Italia contains interactive maps, sights description, overview of caffés, restaurants and hotels, sport & spa centers, shopping advices, weather forecast, local events etc.

-The application includes all the major cities (Roma, Milano, Torino, Napoli, Bologna, Genova, Bari, Palermo, Firenze, Venezia, CittĂ del Vaticano) and regions (entire Italy with emphasis on Abruzzo, Bascilicata, Calabria, Campania, Emilia-Romagna, Friuli-Venezia Giulia, Lazio, Liguria, Lombardia, Marche, Molise, Piemonte, Puglia, Sardegna, Sicilia, Toscana, Trentino - Alto Adige, Umbria, Valle d' Aosta, Veneto, San Marino, CittĂ del Vaticano).
+The application includes all the major cities (Roma, Milano, Torino, Napoli, Bologna, Genova, Bari, Palermo, Firenze, Venezia, Città del Vaticano) and regions (entire Italy with emphasis on Abruzzo, Bascilicata, Calabria, Campania, Emilia-Romagna, Friuli-Venezia Giulia, Lazio, Liguria, Lombardia, Marche, Molise, Piemonte, Puglia, Sardegna, Sicilia, Toscana, Trentino - Alto Adige, Umbria, Valle d' Aosta, Veneto, San Marino, Città del Vaticano).

 Free Download: here